lindahnyambura/Water_Quality_Model_Peer-9/README.md

 ### 1. Lindah Nyambura (RMSprop + Dropout)
 - This model has been developed in four iterations, which have seen the model give different results each time.
-- Each iteration maintains the same optimizer (RMSprop with a learning rate of 0.0005), progressively decreasing Dropout rates (0.3, 0.2, 0.1) to control overfitting, and Early stopping (patience = 10) ensuring the model doesn’t stop training too early
+- Each iteration maintains the same optimizer (**RMSprop with a learning rate of 0.0005**), progressively decreasing Dropout rates (**0.3, 0.2, 0.1**) to control overfitting, and Early stopping (patience = 10) ensuring the model doesn’t stop training too early
-  1. The initial model had a 64-32-16 architecture and had the worst performance, with an accuracy of 62%, and a Class 1 recall of 0% meaning it failed to predict potable water and was highly biased toward Class 0
+  1. The initial model had a 64-32-16 architecture and had the worst performance, with an accuracy of 62%, and a Class 1 recall of 0% meaning it failed to predict potable water and was **highly biased** toward Class 0
   2. The next model had more neurons (128-64-32) and only from that change accuracy improved to 68% with the Class 1 recall increasing to 39%.
-However, false positives increased, meaning that some class 0s (non-potable water) were misclassified as potable.
+However, **false positives increased**, meaning that some class 0s (non-potable water) were misclassified as potable.
   3. The third iteration focuses on fixing the class imbalance seen, so the threshold is lowered from 0.5 to 0.4, and class weights (2 for Class 1) are introduced.
 Class 1 recall increased to 84% and its precision dropped to 45%.
-It is observed that the model was over-predicting potable water
+It is observed that the model was **over-predicting** potable water
   4. The final iteration adjusts class weight to 1.2 and threshold to 0.45.
 The model scores an accuracy of 66%, and balances recall and precision better than the previous models Recall: Class 0 = 0.76, Class 1 = 0.49 Precision: Class 0 = 0.71, Class 1 = 0.55.
 The threshold found the best tradeoff between capturing potable water and avoiding excessive false positives.